-Other projects in the final stages include a book reappraising ideological identification (w/ Don Kinder), flag imagery effects on vote choice through primes of patriotism and prejudice (under review, w/ Kim Gross), and aggression’s role in the expression of political self-interest.
-Two projects with Josh Gubler involve intergroup aggression experiments in Israel and India (under review), and polarizing issue attitudes with violent metaphors (also w/ David Wood).
-Long term, I’ve started a new book project linking voting patterns and violence during and after the American Civil War.
+Other final-stage projects include a book reappraising ideological identification (w/ Don Kinder), flag imagery effects on vote choice (w/ Kim Gross), Pakistani news-seeking & violence, and ties between ideological extremity & violent metaphors in campaign ads.
+I’ve also started a new book linking voting and violence during and after the American Civil War.

-My research has been supported by the American National Election Studies, Time-Series Experiments for the Social Sciences (National Science Foundation), the Gerald R. Ford Foundation, the Marsh Center for Journalistic Performance, and the Rackham Graduate School at the University of Michigan.
+My work has been supported by the American National Election Studies, Time-Series Experiments for the Social Sciences (National Science Foundation), the Gerald R. Ford Foundation, the Marsh Center for Journalistic Performance, and the Rackham Graduate School at the University of Michigan.